 Ever since Jose Escamilla first announced the discovery of skyfish there has been an awful lot of controversy surrounding the subject, combined with the total lack of any physical proof.
-Many people have simply dismissed them as a product of the recording process and put them down to long exposure times or interlaced video recording, so for many the case is now closed.
-During my work in the infrared and ultraviolet parts of the electromagnetic spectrum over the last five years or so I have managed to capture many examples of what I consider to be skyfish, convincing me that they are real, and they do indeed exist.
+Many people have simply dismissed them as camera artefacts, claiming they are merely the product of long exposure times or interlaced video recording, so for many the case is now closed.
+During my photographic work in both the infrared and ultraviolet parts of the electromagnetic spectrum I have managed to capture many examples of what I consider to be skyfish, convincing me that they are real, and they do indeed exist.

 Insects Elongated by the Filming Process